watanyoshi/TV_project/README.md

 My time is limited but I want to watch as many good programs as possible.
 Using Excel list to manage watching new JP fall dramas efficiently.
 Also placed some list of recorded movie list and favorite documentary program.
 2020 Fall drama.xlsx seen in Github (https://github.com/watanyoshi/TV_project/tree/main/2020_JP_Fall_drama/to)

+Made another application to tweet automatically related to TV by some interesting trigger.
 I am a fan of one of the News shows called BS NEWS and the show does not annouce the caster beforehand.
-I made an application to get the info from the live BBS and tweet it.
+The application gets the posts in some live BBS to tell the caster name and makes a tweet the composed info without manual operation.
 It can be seen at https://twitter.com/YoshihikoWatan2, app script can be seen in Github (https://github.com/watanyoshi/TV_project/tree/main/bs1_news_tweet_app/to)